trulybhanu/chat_on/README.md

 ## Introduction

-This is a Chat application built with React JS and Chat Engine built for web browsers.
+This chat application built with React JS and Chat Engine built for web browsers.

 ## Description